 $100 Meet Host fails to send Meet Information to all Wisconsin Swimming group members or to post Meet Information on the on the LSC website, when reservations are not accepted.

-$100 Meet Host fails to submit Meet Financial Report to Wisconsin Swimming Treasurer within twenty-one (21) days of the Meet.
+$100 Meet Host fails to submit Meet Financial Report to Wisconsin Swimming Sanction Manager within fourteen (14) days of the Meet.

 $100 Meet Host fails to format Meet Final Results properly.
 In addition, the Meet Host must correct the format and distribute the corrected Meet Final Results to all teams participating in the Meet and to all Wisconsin Swimming officers on the Meet Final Results distribution list.